 - c.
-Little Rockfish Creek-Bones Creek Sanitary Sewer Interceptor System.
-Where any portion of a subdivision or other development is within 1,000 feet of the Little Rockfish Creek-Bones Creek Sanitary Sewer Interceptor System that was funded by the County of Cumberland or is required to connect to this system based on any of the above regulations, the public utility shall be extended.
-Prior to all connections to the Little Rockfish Creek-Bones Creek Sanitary Sewer Interceptor System and prior to issuance of any zoning/building permits, a connection fee must be made to the County of Cumberland to be administered by the County Engineering Department. - d.
 Exception to public water and sewer extension/connection.
-The Planning Board may make exceptions to the above requirements for connection to a public water and/or sewer system when any of the following conditions warrant: - (1) Public sanitary sewer is within a different drainage basis or sub basin: - (2) The public utility is located beyond the jurisdiction of the Planning Board, and the public utility provider will not agree to extend service; - (3) Crossings of Rockfish Creek, Lower Little River, South River, Cape Fear River, controlled access highways such as Interstate 95, Business 95 and the Fayetteville Outer Loop; - (4) Extensions exceeding 2,000 feet from existing public services; - (5) Property is located outside of municipal governments' approved master plan. - (6) When determined by the County Engineer that the extension is not feasible, the County may accept a connection fee and waive the Little Rockfish Creek-Bones Creek Sanitary Sewer Interceptor System 1,000-foot extension requirement.
-The County Engineer shall submit his written recommendation to the Planning Board prior to the board's consideration.

-- 2. On-site water and sewer systems.
+The Planning and Inspections Director Board shall exempt may make exceptions to the above requirements for connection to a public water and/or sewer system when any of the following conditions warrant: - (1) Public sanitary sewer is within a different drainage basis or sub-basin; - (2) The public utility is located beyond the jurisdiction of the Planning Board, and the public utility provider will not agree to extend service; - (3) Crossings of Rockfish Creek, Lower Little River, South River, Cape Fear River, controlled access highways such as Interstate 95, Business 95 and the Fayetteville Outer Loop; - (4) Extensions exceeding 2,000 feet from existing public services; or - (5) Property is located outside of the County's or a municipal governments' approved utilities master plan. - 2.
+On-site water and sewer systems.
 When proposing lots or units to be served by on-site private water and/or sewer systems, the lot shall be of sufficient size to accommodate the utilities and providing for adequate building area.
 When either or both of such systems are proposed to be used, every plat must have a certification or disclosure as required by in Section 2504.
 Every deed created for a lot or unit to be served by an on-site water and/or sewer system within the jurisdiction of this ordinance and to be filed with the County Register of Deeds shall include the following disclosure: "Public water and/or sewer services are not available, as of the date of the recording of this deed.
 On-site sewer disposal systems must be approved by the Health Department." - B. Fire hydrants.
-Fire hydrants are required when a subdivision or other development subject to this ordinance or the County Zoning Ordinance is served by a public water system where the provider is capable of supplying sufficient water pressure to operate the hydrants.
-The following are the minimum standards for hydrant installation: - 1.
-Fire hydrants shall be located no more than 1,000 feet apart and at a maximum of 500 feet from any lot or unit; - 2.
+Fire hydrants are required when a subdivision or other development with four or more proposed lots/units derived from the same parent tract as of the date of this ordinance and when subject to the provisions of this ordinance or the County Zoning Ordinance is to be served by extension of a public water system where the provider is capable of supplying sufficient water pressure to operate the hydrants.
+The following are the minimum standards for hydrant installation:

+- 1. Fire hydrants shall be located no more than 1,000 feet apart and at a maximum of 500 feet from any lot or unit; - 2.
 Each fire hydrant shall have the minimum main supply line as required by the provider to adequately provide the appropriate amount of pressure to the hydrant; - 3.
 Fire hydrants shall be maintained by the entity supplying water thereto; and - 4.
-Standard hydrant design (National Standard Thread, $4\frac{1}{2}$ -inch steamer, (2) $2\frac{1}{2}$ -inch discharge connections, etc.) and proper maintenance shall be utilized. - C. Underground utilities required.
-All development shall have utilities placed underground where practical.
+Standard hydrant design (National Standard Thread, 41⁄2-inch steamer, (2) 21⁄2-inch discharge connections, etc.) and proper maintenance shall be utilized. - C. Underground utilities required.
+All subdivisions and other developments shall have utilities placed underground where practical.
 High voltage electrical lines as defined are exempt from this requirement. - D. Stormwater.
-New development that will disturb one acre or more of land or is part of a larger plan that will disturb at least an acre of land is subject to the Post-Construction Stormwater Management Permitting Program administered by the Division of Water Quality, N. C. Department of Environment and Natural Resources (NCDENR).
+New subdivisions and other developments that will disturb one acre or more of land or is part of a larger plan that will disturb at least an acre of land is subject to the Post-Construction Stormwater Management Permitting Program administered by the Division of Water Quality, N. C. Department of Environment and Natural Resources (NCDENR).